-For level of assessment the IAAO suggests looking at the median ratio.
+For level of assessment, the IAAO suggests looking at the median ratio.
 As stated above, the ratio for a property is the assessed value divided by the market value.
 If the assessed value is greater than the market value, the ratio is greater than one.
 If the assessed value is less than the market value, then the ratio is less than one.
 When the ratios for all the properties are arrayed from the smallest to the largest, the ratio in the middle is the median ratio.
-The IAAO standard requires the median ratio to fall in the range of 0.90 and 1.10.
+The IAAO standard requires the median ratio to fall in the range of 0.90 to 1.10.

 For uniformity of assessment the IAAO looks at a statistic called the coefficient of dispersion (COD).
 It measures, on average, how far each property's ratio deviates from the median ratio.
 It is expressed as a percentage of the median.
 A smaller COD indicates more uniform assessment.
-Residential property should have a COD of less than 15 percent and nonresidential property 20 percent or less.
+Residential property should have a COD between 5-15 percent and nonresidential property should have a COD between 5-20 percent.